BridgeU/bridget/README.md

 This package is basically a wrapper around [Bootstrap][5] with our own spin.
 We even started with a full import instead of [picking the components][6] we’ll be using.
 This style guide is heavily under development, so please bare with us and a fast changing codebase.
+You can read more about our thinking process behind it on our [wiki][8].

 ## To-do